archway-network/archway-ecosystem/readme.md

 <br>

 Thank you for contributing to the Archway Ecosystem page!
 Your efforts are helping to create a valuable resource for the community.

+## Feature Your Dapp on the Mintscan Archway Ecosystem Page

+Please also consider submitting to the [Archway Mintscan ecosystem page](https://www.mintscan.io/archway/ecosystem).
+To get your dapp listed, you will need to submit a Pull Request to their [Chainlist repository](https://github.com/cosmostation/chainlist/tree/main/mintscan/archway).
+For instructions on how to submit your dapp, please refer to the following [README](https://github.com/cosmostation/chainlist/tree/main/mintscan#1-how-to-add-your-dapp-in-ecosystem).